briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

         2. _(B)_ In excess of forty hours in any given work week; or

-        3. _(C)_ On the employee’s Saturday; or
+        3. _(C)_ On the employee's Saturday; or

-        4. _(D)_ In excess of eight hours in any continuous twenty-four hours beginning at the starting time of the employee’s shift.
+        4. _(D)_ In excess of eight hours in any continuous twenty-four hours beginning at the starting time of the employee's shift.

-        An employee who works on the employee’s regularly scheduled day off shall receive time- and-one-half for hours worked, and the minimum payment under this provision shall be not less than four hours of pay at the employee’s straight time rate.
-A Service Department employee who works on the employee’s holiday as authorized by the department head shall receive double time.
+        An employee who works on the employee's regularly scheduled day off shall receive time- and-one-half for hours worked, and the minimum payment under this provision shall be not less than four hours of pay at the employee's straight time rate.
+A Service Department employee who works on the employee's holiday as authorized by the department head shall receive double time.

     2. _(2)_ **Police Radio Dispatchers.** Every police radio dispatcher shall